melzayet/ais-design-guide/README.md

 ## 2. Key Design Areas
 ### Resource Organization and Centricity
+Resources within Azure are ideally grouped into different Resource Groups or different Subscriptions depending on level of isolation and autonomy required.
+This in fact is dictated by how centric the organization is.
+Many organizations are moving from more traditional central approach of integration, into a more decentralized one.
+Business teams are usually working on different contexts/microservices owning their own integration workloads.
+Yet there is always a hybrid position where customers could have some centralized integration workloads and other ones pushed down to business teams.
+Here are the pro/cons of each approach:
+- Centralized Integration
+- Decentralized Integration
 ### Roles
+- Cloud Engineers
+- API Developers
+- Integration Specialists
+- Platform Engineers
 ### Connectivity
+- Internal
+  - Private Link
+  - Private DNS
+  - VNET integration
+- Outside Azure
+  - VPN
+  - Firewall
 ### Governance and patterns
+- Azure Policies
+- Approved Connectors
+- Following design patterns
 ### Observability
+- System Monitoring
+- Alerting
+- Business Activity Monitoring